datacarpentry/astronomy-python/_episodes/04-motion.md

 exercises: 20

 questions:
-- "How do we make scatter plots in Matplotlib?
-How do we store data in a Pandas `DataFrame`?"
+- "How do efficiently explore our data and identify appropriate filters to produce a clean sample (in this case of GD-1 stars)?"

 objectives:
-- "Select rows and columns from an Astropy `Table`."
-- "Use Matplotlib to make a scatter plot."
-- "Use Gala to transform coordinates."
-- "Make a Pandas `DataFrame` and use a Boolean `Series` to select rows."
+- "Use a Boolean Pandas `Series` to select rows in a `DataFrame`."
-- "Save a `DataFrame` in an HDF5 file."
+- "Save multiple `DataFrame`s in an HDF5 file."

 keypoints:
-- "When you make a scatter plot, adjust the size of the markers and their transparency so the figure is not overplotted; otherwise it can misrepresent the data badly."
-- "For simple scatter plots in Matplotlib, `plot` is faster than `scatter`."
-- "An Astropy `Table` and a Pandas `DataFrame` are similar in many ways and they provide many of the same functions.
-They have pros and cons, but for many projects, either one would be a reasonable choice."
+- "A workflow is often prototyped on a small set of data which can be explored more easily and used to identify ways to limit a dataset to exactly the data you want. "
 - "To store data from a Pandas `DataFrame`, a good option is an HDF5 file, which can contain multiple Datasets."
 ---